 The shift from the Natural Gas Option to a Hybrid Option reduces the localized emissions of criteria pollutants and direct GHG emissions, but the increased power demand from the electric compressors would increase indirect GHG emissions depending on how the required power is generated.
-The estimated emissions for the hybrid technology were calculated to be 19,418 MT $CO_2e/year$ , which would fall within the $\geq$ 10,000 MT $CO_2e/year$ but <25,000 MT $CO_2e/year$ category and would score from 4 to 6.
-Because 19,418 MT $CO_2e/year$ is in the middle of the emission range, the Hybrid Option received a score of 5 points.
+The estimated emissions for the hybrid technology were calculated to be 19,418 MT CO2e/year, which would fall within the $\geq$ 10,000 MT CO2e/year but <25,000 MT CO2e/year category and would score from 4 to 6.
+Because 19,418 MT CO2e/year is in the middle of the emission range, the Hybrid Option received a score of 5 points.

 All the operational Existing Site Alternative - Hybrid Option components are located on parcels with City zoning that supports industrial and/or manufacturing uses (City of Ventura 2021).
 While industrial and/or manufacturing uses are also located adjacent to the Existing Site to the north, west, and south, the nearest sensitive receptor is located adjacent to the eastern property line of the Existing Site.
 In addition, the predominant uses on the east side of North Olive Street include a public elementary school (E.P.
 Foster Elementary School) and various residential uses.
-As such, within the ranking criteria range of 1 to 3, Industrial/manufacturing zone and adjacent to sensitive receptors, the Existing Site received a score of 1 point, due to its proximity to sensitive receptors adjacent to the site and east of North Olive Street.
+As such, within the ranking criteria range of 1 to 3, Industrial/manufacturing zone and adjacent to the site and east of North Olive Street.